Hycord/seniorstudios-application-backend/README.md

 | ----------------- | ------------------------ | ------------------------------------------------------------------------------------------------------- |
 | `fox ~cat`        | Return 1. first, then 2. | Return all records containing 'fox', but rank records containing 'cat' lower                            |
 | `fox (<cat >dog)` | Return 1. first, then 2. | Return all records containing 'fox', but rank records containing 'cat' lower than rows containing 'dog' |

+### Rate Limiting

+All routes have a rate limit of 30 requests/60 seconds; Redis handles all rate limits.

+The keys for rate limits are as follows:

+`rate-limit::{channel}::{client IP}`

+the global rate limit falls under the "global" channel and is the first middleware that is applied.

+The helper "CreateRateLimit" can be used to apply other rate-limit channels as middleware.

+You just call app.use(CreateRateLimit(channel: string, rate: number, ttl: number)) to implement a rate limit.

+> Note: To show the extensibility of this system, the `POST /auth/login` route has a rate limit of 1 request per 600 seconds (10 minutes).
+> There is no functional reason for this, just to show the ease at which this can be implemented